 Horton School of Music Majors

-Bachelor of Arts in Music Education is for either choral or instrumental students who will be qualified for S.C. certification upon graduation to teach public school music in the kindergarten through 12th grade level.
+Bachelor of Arts in Music Education is for either choral or instrumental students who wish to be qualified for S.C. certification upon graduation to teach music in the kindergarten through 12th grade level.
 Charleston Southern University is the only university in the lower part of the state that is National Council for Accreditation of Teacher Education approved at the undergraduate music education level and offers both choral and instrumental certification.
-In addition to practical teaching experiences and education and music courses, music education students participate extensively in ensembles and are required to present a 30-minute recital on their major instrument.
+In addition to practical teaching experiences and education and music courses, music education students participate extensively in ensembles, private studio instruction, and are required to present a 30-minute recital on their major instrument.
 A full semester of student teaching is also a requirement of the degree.

 Charleston Southern was the first school in South Carolina to offer the Bachelor of Arts in Music Therapy and has been accredited since the late 1970s.
 Each semester, music therapy students work with children, adults and geriatrics with various disabilities, using music to help them achieve therapeutic nonmusical goals and to improve their quality of life.
 Music Therapy students must complete all music courses required by other music majors plus courses in psychology and music therapy.
 The culmination of the degree is a six-month internship at a site approved by the American Music Therapy Association.